ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 ##### Unstyled login screen after upgrade

-it's possible that after the upgrade your admin screen will be unstyled.
-This may happen because the new SiteAccess will not be available in the database.
+It's possible that after the upgrade your admin screen is unstyled.
+This may happen because the new SiteAccess isn't available in the database.
 You can fix it by editing the permissions for the Anonymous user.
 Go to **Roles** in the Admin Panel and edit the limitations of the Anonymous user's `user/login` policy.
 Add all SiteAccesses to the limitation, save, and clear the browser cache.
 The login screen should now show proper styling.

 ##### Translating URLs